 Recognized for his “sonorous tone” (SF Classical Voice), and his “commanding stage presence” (SF Gate), Benjamin Brady has quickly distinguished himself as a bass-baritone of prominent importance.
 His most recent performances include Colline in La Boheme with Opera Modesto, Sprecher in The Magic Flute with Eugene Opera, Beethoven’s 9th Symphony with the North State Symphony, Handel’s Messiah with the Adrian Symphony, and the role of Dulcamara in L’elisir D’amore with Cal Baptist University.
-This season he performs Mozart’s Requiem with the Eureka Symphony and Colline in La Boheme and Polyphemus in Acis and Galatea with Eugene Opera, and makes his debut with Opera San Jose as the King in Alma Deutscher’s Cinderella.
+This season he performs Fafner in Das Rheingold with Dayton Opera, Colline in La Boheme and Polyphemus in Acis and Galatea with Eugene Opera, and makes his debut with Opera San Jose as the King in Alma Deutscher’s Cinderella.
 This summer he returns to Santa Fe Opera as an apprentice artist and will perform in Tosca and Pelleas et Melisande.

 Other recent engagements include Dottore Malatesta in Donizetti’s Don Pasquale at the Mendocino Music Festival, the Page in Donizetti’s Roberto Devereux with the San Francisco Opera, Banquo in Verdi’s Macbeth, Zaccaria in Nabucco and Rocco in Beethoven’s Fidelio with West Bay Opera.